Why organizations that empower employees can create greater impact

 If everyone does this, the meeting doesn’t involve proper dialogue or lead to any real progress.
 However, if everyone in the meeting could write their ideas in a shared platform instead, they’d all have the chance to share their thoughts in a way that feels comfortable.
 Plus, with everything documented, it’s easy to follow up on discussions.
 Whether there are 10, 100, or 1,000 people in the meeting, everyone will get the chance to contribute.

-This is just one example of how technology platforms like Howspace can help create an inclusive culture and power collaborative impact by bringing everyone together to collaborate and learn.
+This is just one example of how technology platforms like Howspace can help create an inclusive culture and power transformative impact by bringing everyone together to collaborate and learn.

 you can align everyone for the greatest impact.